Ryan-Rutledge/ProjectEuler-J/README.md

     echo 0-((1-2)-3-4)-5

     NB.
 5            5
-    NB. -            subtracted from
+    NB. -            Subtracted from
     NB.
 4            4
-    NB.     -            subtracted from
+    NB.     -            Subtracted from
     NB.
 3            3
-    NB.     -            subtracted from
+    NB.     -            Subtracted from
     NB.
 2            2
-    NB.         -            subtracted from
+    NB.         -            Subtracted from
     NB.
 1            1
-    NB. -            subtracted from
+    NB. -            Subtracted from
     NB.
-0            zero
+0            0

 A tree follows its script from top to bottom.
 Subprocesses are indicated by increased indentation.